goossens/ObjectTalk/docs-src/guide/classes.md

 	// Prints "The default temperature is 32° Fahrenheit"

-In case the class is derived from a class that also has a constructor, the superclass constructor must also be called like:
+In case the class is derived from a class that also has a constructor, the superclass constructor must also be called like this:

 	class Temperature : Object {
 		function __init__(this) {